Shubham-Rasal/otakuverse/README.md

 python app.py
 ```

-The application will be available at `http://localhost:3000`
+The web app will be available at `http://localhost:3000` and the inference server at `http://localhost:5000` or the value in the `INFERENCE_SERVER_URL` environment variable.

 ## 🏗️ Architecture